 West Coast Research Symposium

-All students chosen for the workshop will be invited to attend the two-day West Coast Research Symposium on August 31 – September 1.
+All students chosen for the workshop will be invited to attend the two-day West Coast Research Symposium.
 This annual symposium showcases cutting-edge work by technology entrepreneurship researchers from the West Coast and around the world.

-The 2017 WCRS and Doctoral Workshop is being hosted by the Alberta School of Business, at the University of Alberta in Canada.
+The 2018 WCRS and Doctoral Workshop is being hosted by the Foster School of Business, at the University of Washington in Seattle.